sahat/hackathon-starter/README.md

 - Go to <a href="https://portal.azure.com/" target="_blank">Azure Portal</a>
 - Sign in with your Microsoft account
-- Navigate to **Microsoft Entra ID** (formerly Azure Active Directory) from the left sidebar or search for it
+- Navigate to **Microsoft Entra ID** from the left sidebar or search for it
 - Click on **App registrations** in the left menu
 - Click **+ New registration**
 - Enter an application name (e.g., "Hackathon Starter App")